nozomi-75/anotherfetch/README.md

 # AnotherFetch

 AnotherFetch is yet another fetch script, which focuses on simplicity and minimalism.
 It aims to be a noob-friendly, drop-in replacement for Neofetch and screenFetch.
 With around 30 lines of code, it aims to display system information in a neat and legible manner.

+Special thanks to argwyll, imdakila, atrval, alitaj786, and shige!

 ![screenshot](anotherfetch.png)

-## Credits

-- argwyll
-- imdakila
-- atrval
-- alitaj786
-- shige

 ## Instructions